 A certificate of deposit, or CD, is an account that allows you to stash away some cash and earn fixed interest on it for a set period of time.

 A 5-year CD can get you one of the highest savings rates while offering safety and a guaranteed return.
 In exchange for handing over your money for a longer term, banks are usually willing to offer you a higher interest rate.
-However, with the uncertainty over the future direction of interest rates, it makes figuring out where to park your cash a hard decision.
-The Federal Reserve isn't planning to cut rates again in the near future, but that could change.
+However, with interest rates being so low, figuring out where to park your cash can be a tough decision.
+The Federal Reserve has cut rates to near zero.

-Note: The APYs (Annual Percentage Yield) shown are as of June 30, 2020.
+Note: The APYs (Annual Percentage Yield) shown are as of March 31, 2021.
 Bankrate’s editorial team updates this information regularly, typically biweekly.
 APYs may have changed since they were last updated.
-The rates for some products may vary by region. (*Review links for some online banks may point to the parent bank's most recent review by Bankrate.)
+The rates for some products may vary by region.

 At Bankrate, we strive to help you make smarter financial decisions.
 We follow strict guidelines to ensure that our editorial content is unbiased and not influenced by advertisers.
 Our editorial team receives no direct compensation from advertisers and our content is thoroughly fact-checked to ensure accuracy.

 Bankrate regularly surveys around 70 widely available financial institutions, made up of the biggest banks and credit unions, as well as a number of popular online banks.

 To find the best CDs, our editorial team analyzes various factors, such as: annual percentage yield (APY), the minimum needed to earn that APY (or to open the CD) and whether or not it is broadly available.
 All of the accounts on this page are insured by Federal Deposit Insurance Corp.
 (FDIC) or the National Credit Union Share Insurance Fund (NCUSIF).